vacp2p/rfc/content/docs/rfcs/51/README.md

 Until automatic sharding is fully specified, (smaller) Apps SHOULD use the default PubSub topic unless there is a good reason not to, e.g. a requirement to scale to large user numbers (in a rollout phase, the default pubsub topic might still be the better option).

-Using a single PubSub topic ensures a connected network, as well some degree of metadata protection.
+Using a single PubSub topic ensures a connected network, as well as some degree of metadata protection.
 See [section on Anonymity/Unlinkability](/spec/10/#anonymity--unlinkability).

 Using another pubsub topic might lead to